 This is just the initial stages in making the Pi more secure.
 There are other aspects to Linux security including making sure that appropriate security fixes are applied as they become available (eg. apt-get update).

 Performance tuning is something that you would normally leave until later, but in the case of the Raspberry Pi there is an single option that can be done to improve performance for servers.
 By configuring it here we can let it get picked up by the reboot later saving us from having to reboot the server.

-The Raspberry Pi has 256Mb (or 512Mb for later versions) of RAM.
+The Raspberry Pi has up to 1Gb of RAM.
 This RAM is however shared between the graphics and main system memory.
 By default 64Mb is allocated to graphics.
 This is overkill if you don’t plan to run the graphical interface (or rarely) as in the case of a server.
-To reduce the amount of memory available for graphics to 32MB enter the following command.
+To reduce the amount of memory available for graphics to 32MB enter use

 This requires a reboot to take effect, but we will be rebooting later, so there is no need to reboot at this point.